 David has a breadth of experience in senior commercial management, spanning across many areas from finance to project management.
 For 20 years he worked a consultant within the cultural sector, advising on the necessary control mechanisms for undertaking major projects, governance, and business planning.
 His interventions have raised many tens of millions for arts organisations.

 David worked on a feasibility study into a significant international arts festival for Limerick, Eire; and a review of Notting Hill Carnival.
 He has twice been leader of a council and chaired at a large comprehensive school, South Hill Park Arts Centre and a West London enterprise agency.
 In 2014 he cycled, with his 3 children, from London to Paris raising over £5000 for the Royal British Legion.
 He is interested in Textile Art and playing his vinyl jazz records (when he has time!).

 Roger Mortlock is CEO of the Gloucestershire Wildlife Trust, the county’s largest environmental charity with 28,000 members and over 60 nature reserves.
 He joined the Trust in 2013 from the Soil Association where he was Deputy Director and Chair of the Food for Life Partnership.
 Previously he worked in policy, communications and fundraising roles with the Royal Shakespeare Company, the Royal College of Nursing and the national volunteer agency, Community Service Volunteers.

-Roger is also chair the Soil Association Land Trust which holds productive land in trust for future generations and the Bat Conservation Trust, and he chairs the Gloucestershire Local Nature Partnership, attending the Gloucestershire Local Enterprise Board representing environmental issues.
+Roger is also a Trustee of the Bat Conservation Trust and the Summerfield Trust and vice chair of the Gloucestershire Local Nature Partnership.
 He has a particular interest in ecological land management, and programmes that connect people and nature, especially in relation to health and wellbeing.